jasonmayes/Tensor-Flow-on-Google-Compute-Engine/README.md

 ## What gets installed?

-Not a lot, but it's the setup and the deps that take time to find if doing this by yourself!
+Not a lot, but it's the setup and the dependencies for the below that take time to find if doing this by yourself!
 Life is always simpler when you have the answer infront of you...

 * Java 8
 * [Bazel](https://github.com/bazelbuild/bazel) for building
 * Python and associated deps.
 * [TensorFlow](https://github.com/tensorflow/tensorflow)
+* Git
+* Unzip
+* Dependiences for all of the above.
+See script for exact details.

 ## What gets changed?

 * A swap partition is created on your physical disk
 * Swappiness value for the OS is changed so that it prefers to use RAM.
 It will only use swap when RAM is full.
+* $PATH has $HOME/bin added to it.

 ## Questions / Comments?